-Corral will be monitors and only those with the assigned bib will be allowed to enter.
+Corral will be monitored and only those with the assigned bib and runner's wrist band will be allowed to enter.

 If your costume is questionable or offensive to others, we reserve the right to either have you change into something more appropriate or remove you from the event.